 You may want to upgrade the factory 6.5-inch front speakers in your Camry using the existing factory speaker door frame.
 This article will show you how to do this without having to fabricate or purchase a custom frame (assuming one is even available).

-The problem is that all round replacement speakers have 4 connection points spaced evenly apart that will not mount into the speaker opening within the door frame of the Camry.
+The problem is that all-around replacement speakers have 4 connection points spaced evenly apart that will not mount into the speaker opening within the door frame of the Camry.

-- and finally mount the new speaker into the plexiglass.
+- Finally, mount the new speaker into the plexiglass.

 1. Remove the Door Panel